-- Effective July 1, 2015, beginning with the 2014-2015 ninth grade cohorts, all students with disabilities will work toward a standard diploma. - Students must demonstrate proficiency on Florida Standards Alternate Assessments (FSAA) in English Language Arts and Access EOCs in Access Algebra I, Access Geometry, Access Biology, and Access United States History. - For students who do not score proficiently in the FSAA and/or Access EOCs, a portfolio of quantifiable evidence of achievement is required for the IEP Team to review for waiver consideration with parental consent.
+- Effective July 1, 2015, beginning with the 2014-2015 ninth grade cohorts, all students with disabilities will work toward a standard diploma. - Students must demonstrate proficiency on the Grade 10 Florida Standards Alternate Assessments (FSAA) in English Language Arts and Access EOC in Access Algebra I. - For students who do not score proficiently in the FSAA and/or Access EOCs, a portfolio of quantifiable evidence of achievement is required for the IEP Team to review for waiver consideration with parental consent.